system76/docs/_articles/codecs.md

 ## Step 2: Install packages

-Type the following lines into the terminal window, each followed by enter:
+Type the following lines into the terminal window, each followed by <kbd>Enter</kbd>:

 ```
 sudo apt install -y\